THINKSAFE: Self-Generated Safety Alignment for Reasoning Models: Abstract

 \section{Abstract}

 Large reasoning models (LRMs) achieve remarkable performance by leveraging reinforcement learning (RL) on reasoning tasks to generate long chain-of-thought (CoT) reasoning.
 However, this over-optimization often prioritizes compliance, making models vulnerable to harmful prompts.
 To mitigate this safety degradation, recent approaches rely on external teacher distillation, yet this introduces a \emph{distributional discrepancy} that degrades native reasoning.
-We propose \textsc{ThinkSafe}, a self-generated alignment framework that restores safety alignment without external teachers.
-Our key insight is that while compliance suppresses safety mechanisms, models often retain latent knowledge to identify harm. \textsc{ThinkSafe} unlocks this via lightweight refusal steering, guiding the model to generate in-distribution safety reasoning traces.
-Fine-tuning on these self-generated responses effectively realigns the model while minimizing distribution shift.
-Experiments on DeepSeek-R1-Distill and Qwen3 show \textsc{ThinkSafe} significantly improves safety while preserving reasoning proficiency.
-Notably, it achieves superior safety and comparable reasoning to GRPO, with significantly reduced computational cost.
-Code, models, and datasets are available at \href{https://github.com/seanie12/ThinkSafe.git}{https://github.com/seanie12/ThinkSafe.git}.
+We formalize safety realignment as a KL projection onto the safe simplex and prove that the student's own safety-filtered distribution is the unique KL-optimal target, while any external teacher incurs an irreducible excess KL penalty.
+Guided by this analysis, we propose \textsc{ThinkSafe}, a self-generated alignment framework that restores safety without external teachers.
+Our key insight is that while compliance suppresses safety mechanisms, models often retain latent knowledge to identify harm. \textsc{ThinkSafe} unlocks this via lightweight refusal steering, which preserves the KL-optimal target while increasing the acceptance rate.
+Experiments on DeepSeek-R1-Distill and Qwen3 show \textsc{ThinkSafe} significantly improves safety while preserving reasoning proficiency, and achieves superior safety and comparable reasoning to GRPO with roughly an order of magnitude less compute.
+Code, models, and datasets are available at this \href{https://github.com/seanie12/ThinkSafe}{GitHub} and \href{https://huggingface.co/Seanie-lee/collections}{HF repository}.